-We have an obligation to preserve records which contain information about concerns/allegations of sexual abuse for the term of the Independent Inquiry into Child Sexual Abuse (IICSA).
-All other records will be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the concern/allegation if that is longer.
+We have an obligation to preserve records which contain information about concerns or allegations of sexual abuse.
+Such records will be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the concern or allegation report if that is longer.